aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ilicense/set_license/_index.md

 | :- | :- | :- |
 | license_name | **str** | Can be a full or short file name or name of an embedded resource.<br/><br/>            Use an empty string to switch to evaluation mode. |

+### Examples

+In this example, an attempt will be made to find a license file named MyLicense.lic
+            in the folder that contains the component, in the folder that contains the calling assembly, in the folder of the entry assembly and then in the embedded resources of the calling assembly.

 ### Remarks

 Tries to find the license in the following locations: